top of page

 Amos – adult male, circus owner (actor ages 30-50).
 Amos is the rather eccentric, quirky owner of the circus that employs young Edward.
 He also happens to be a werewolf (in Edward’s tales).

 Don Price – (high school, college, and mayor, actor ages 20-45, possibly two actors).
 Older snarky bully.
 Sandra’s first fiancé.
 Needs a bigger than life acting style.
 Possible movement but not crucial.
-Songs: Out There on the Road Start Over BIG FISH – Character Descriptions Fine Linen Drama 3
+Songs: Out There on the Road, Start Over

 Zacky Price – (high school, college, and later, actor ages 20-45).
 Nerdy brother and shadow of Don Price.